Composition of Relational Features with an Application to Explaining Black-Box Predictors: Compositional Relational Machines (CRMs)

-\begin{itemize} \item We are interested in a class of CRMs that we call in which $\{C_1,\ldots,C_n\}$ consists of $\Mu$-simple feature-clauses.
+\autoref{alg:crm} has an important practical difficulty: \begin{itemize} \item We are interested in a class of CRMs that can be constructed using a set of $\Mu$-simple feature-clauses $\{C_1,\ldots,C_n\}$.
 Now, it may be impractical to obtain all possible $\Mu$-simple feature-clauses in a mode-language.
-Even if this were not the case, it may be impractical to derive all non-simple clauses in the manner shown in Procedure \ref{alg:crm}. \end{itemize}
+Even if this were not the case, it may be impractical to derive all non-simple clauses in the manner shown in \autoref{alg:crm}. \end{itemize}

-Procedure \ref{alg:randcrm} describes a randomised implementation to address this.
-The procedure also uses the result in the Linear Derivation Lemma to construct a CRM structure that first uses the $\rho_2$ operator, followed by the $\rho_1$ operator.
+\autoref{alg:randcrm} describes a randomised implementation to address this.
+The procedure also uses the result in the Linear Derivation Lemma (\autoref{lemma:linderiv} in \autoref{sec:func}) to construct a CRM structure that first uses the $\rho_2$ operator, followed by the $\rho_1$ operator.

-In the rest of the paper, we will use the term {\em Simple CRM\/} to denote a CRM constructed by either Procedure \ref{alg:crm} or Procedure \ref{alg:randcrm} in which the input clauses $C_1, C_2,\ldots, C_n$ are $\Mu$-simple feature-clauses.
+In the rest of the paper, we will use the term {\em Simple CRM\/} to denote a CRM constructed by either \autoref{alg:crm} or \autoref{alg:randcrm} in which the input clauses $C_1, C_2,\ldots, C_n$ are $\Mu$-simple feature-clauses.